Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ws/element/emanhole/index.rst

 ========

-El objeto emanhole no tiene descripción.
+The object emanhole has no description.

 .. toctree::
 	:maxdepth: 1